 Another artist specialising in theatrical portrait was Lewis John Binns (1871-1931).
 This British-born artist is largely forgotten today, however, the New York Public Library holds over 100 original watercolours in their collection depicting English actors and actresses.
 One such drawing is of the actress Fanny Brough in her role of Dorcas Gentle in the 1892 sporting drama The Prodigal Daughter.
 Many of Binns’ drawings are well known and his artistic skill widely admired, yet after 1900 he was involved in a series of thefts and other misdemeanours for which he served a number of prison sentences.

 The late 1880s saw the emergence of the theatrical souvenir.
-One of the first was prepared for George Edwardes at the Gaiety Theatre in London to commemorate the 100th performance of the burlesque Monte Cristo Jr. This was followed in late 1889 by one for Ruy Blas.
+One of the first was prepared for George Edwardes at the Gaiety Theatre in London to commemorate, in April 1887, the 100th performance of the burlesque Monte Cristo Jr. This was followed in late 1889 by one for Ruy Blas.
 It comprised a small folio containing ten chromolithograph colour prints of the principals in the burlesque, including Nellie Farren, Fred Leslie, Sylvia Grey and Fred Storey.
 The prints are not signed but are very probably by the noted designer Percy Anderson (1851-1928) who created the costumes for both productions.